 Parties are free to agree upon the majority of issues related to a potential or existing arbitration proceeding.
 The Arbitration Act does not contain an explicit list of mandatory procedural provisions.
-However, certain provisions are mandatory.
-Among these are principal conditions of arbitration (eg, arbitrability of dispute, form of the arbitration agreement, uneven number of arbitrators in arbitral tribunal, minimal personal requirements for arbitrators) or requirement of due process of law in the arbitration proceeding (eg, equal position of the parties; right of parties to access documents and information submitted to the arbitrator or arbitral tribunal by the opposing party without undue delay; and restriction on awards imposing obligations on a party that are impossible to fulfil, forbidden by law, or in conflict with the principle of bonos mores).
+However, the following provisions are mandatory:

+- principal conditions of arbitration, which include arbitrability of dispute, form of the arbitration agreement, uneven number of arbitrators in the arbitral tribunal and personal requirements for arbitrators; and - due process of law in the arbitration proceeding, which involve equal position of the parties, the right of parties to access documents and information submitted to the arbitrator or arbitral tribunal by the opposing party without undue delay and a tribunal's duty to order a hearing if requested by a party (see question 24).